neuropsychology/Neuropsydia.py/README.md

 Makowski, D. & Dutriaux, L. (2016).
 Neuropsydia: A Python Module for Creating Experiments, Tasks and Questionnaires.
 Memory and Cognition Lab' Day, 01 November, Paris, France
 ```
+*Note: The authors do not give any warranty.
+If this software causes your keyboard to blow up, your brain to liquefy, your toilet to clog or a zombie plague to leak, the authors CANNOT IN ANY WAY be held responsible.*

 ---
 # Tutorials